Al Walser

-Al Walser is a Swiss-born Liechtenstein singer, songwriter, and record producer residing in Los Angeles, California.
+Al Walser is a Liechtensteiner singer, songwriter, and record producer based in Los Angeles.
 Walser first gained fame as a member of German Eurodance group Fun Factory with whom he toured worldwide.
 His 2012 single "I Can't Live Without You" was nominated for a Grammy Award in the field of Best Dance Recording.
-Walser won The New York International Independent Film and Video Festival Award for Best Music Video for his single "I Want My Money Now" in 2014.He won the Grammy Award for Best Children's Music Album in 2020.
+Walser won The New York International Independent Film and Video Festival Award for Best Music Video for his single "I Want My Money Now" in 2014.
+He won the Grammy Award for Best Children's Music Album in 2020.

 Biography

-Walser was born in Lausanne, Switzerland to a Liechtenstein mother and African father.
+Walser was born in Lausanne, Switzerland to a Liechtensteiner mother and an African father.
 He later became a radio personality in Liechtenstein at Radio Liechtenstein, then toured worldwide as a DJ.
 Following his work on radio, Walser was asked to join German Eurodance group Fun Factory following the departure of member Toni Cottura.

 Walser later wrote the book Musicians Make It Big: An Insider Reveals the Secret Path to Break in Today's Music Industry and founded the record label Cut the Bull Entertainment, based in Hollywood.
 He's the producer and host of the weekly syndicated US TOP 20 Show and is the former host of the weekly syndicated radio show Al Walser's Weekly Top 20.

 In 2008, his debut album Heart Breaker was released.
 Walser released the single "Living Your Dream" in collaboration with American singer Jermaine Jackson in 2009.
 He released the song "I Can't Live Without You" in August 2012, and it was later controversially nominated for Best Dance Recording at the 55th Grammy Awards.
-In 2015 he released his solo album "Al Walser Comes 2 Life!".
+In 2015 he released his solo album "Al Walser Comes 2 Life!", which featured a development in his style, as it attempted to incorporate reggae, disco, and drum and bass into electronic dance music.

 In an Interview with Spin, Al Walser talks about his music and career after the 2013 Grammy Awards.
 He talks about his relationship with God and how his spirituality guides his career.
 Walser says "God is really my manager and my guidance."
 Al Walser released a new single and music video called "O.C.D." on August 1, 2014.
 Alan Cross reviewed the song on his website, A Journal of Musical Things!
 Cross says he likes the song and "I confess to never having heard of Al Walser before, but given my industrial/metal predilections, I’m going to have to give the guy a closer look."